When Young Children Say They Want to Die

 Remember, most children who express death wishes will never need hospitalization.
 When professional evaluation is recommended, it's typically to ensure comprehensive safety planning and connect families with appropriate counseling for parents and therapeutic support.

 Sometimes when a child has been previously hospitalized related to a suicidal threat or attempt, parents have experienced their own trauma related to the separation from the child or stories the child has told about the experience.
 It is important to develop and maintain a collaborative approach to working with hospital staff and to continue to present their care in a positive light.
-As previously noted, working with a parenting counselor can help with assessment and guidance around parenting in this situation.
+As previously noted, working with a parenting therapist can help with assessment and guidance around parenting in this situation..

 Collaborative Safety Planning